richoux/SassySpecter/README.md

   * Running the program from the console
   * Click "Local Windows Debugger" in VS to launch the program from within VS. To do this, you need to set the "Working Directory" option under "Debugging" to "$(ProjectDir)/../bin/" (I don't know why this option won't save)
 * If you are running the BW version of the bot, you must then start BW via Chaoslauncher with BWAPI injected
+* If you are running the SC2 version, you need to copy the map [InterloperLE.SC2Map](https://www.richoux.fr/files/InterloperLE.SC2Map) into a "Maps" folder in your StarCraft II directory.
 * The SassySpecter/bin/BotConfig.txt file must be in the same directory as the .exe to run properly

 ## CommandCenter